Every month, thousands of collectors try to figure out what a Picasso lithograph is worth and quickly run into conflicting advice.

 Even tiny issues like light fading, humidity waves, or acid mat burn can shave thousands off value.

-If a piece has discoloration, trimming, or restoration, you need documentation to judge whether the price reflects it.
+If a piece has discoloration, trimming, or any mystery restoration, you’ll want solid documentation to know whether the dollars being asked actually make sense.

 5. Provenance and Documentation

-The gold standards are catalog references, reputable gallery labels, and clear ownership history.
+The gold standards are solid catalog references, reputable gallery labels, and ownership history with enough significance to make experts instantly nod in approval.

 If the seller cannot tell you: